xtrmdarc/Tic-tac-toe/README.md

 # Rules

 This is a two-player game.
-Each player takes turns making placing a token on the board until there's a winner or a draw match.
+Each player takes turns placing a token on the board until there's a winner or a draw match.
 Each player is going to place their token on the selected cell, and if they manage to get their token three times in a continuous line, they win the match.
 Each cell can only be selected once per match, you can't overwrite a previously taken cell.
 If the board is full before there's a winner, the match is considered a draw.